 (2) A trusted person who will provide that person with caregiving services, usually an adult child.

 Under the contract, a bulk sum is provided to the caregiver, up front.
 This serves two goals:

 (1) It helps to reduce the parent’s assets, thus helping him/her qualify for Medicaid benefits.

 (2) It provides the parent with needed help.

 What services are covered?

-The contract specifies how many hours weekly the caregiver will provide, and the nature of the services that will be provided.
+The contract specifies how many hours each week the caregiver will provide, and the nature of the services that will be provided.
 The services need not be medical in nature.
 They can just be chores with which the aging person and potential Medicaid applicant needs help.
 Examples include driving a parent to and from medical appointments, delivering meals, cooking, shopping, paying bills, checking insurance claims, housecleaning, etc.

 Even if the parent is already residing in a nursing home, the child can provide needed services.
 Hands-on care in a nursing home is limited to just a few hours a day.
 The child can supplement the parent’s care by, for example, taking the parent for regular haircuts, providing transportation to outside doctors or to family events.

-How Is Caregiver Paid Determined?
+How Is Caregiver Pay Determined?

 The sum provided to the caregiver under the contract is based on two main factors: